 - Alternatively if you have food processor, simply add all ingredients and blend until it reaches your desired texture.

-- Fill into a sterilised jar, or enjoy straight away!
+- Fill pesto into a sterilised jar and top with extra olive oil, or enjoy straight away!